 But my excitement peaked too early and I did not find the end as satisfying as I should have, even though everything that should have happened did happen.

-When I turned to the last page of the book, a blank page, I realised that another reader had, perhaps, had a similar reaction – that the end was not quite satisfactory.
+When I turned to the last page of the book, a blank page, I realised that another reader had, perhaps, had a similar reaction and had felt that the end was not quite satisfactory.